 Introduction

-As of June 30, 2020, part of the learner experience of Docebo Learn meets the requirements to be compliant with the WCAG (Web Content Accessibility Guidelines) 2.1, the U.S. Section 508 Standards of the Federal Rehabilitation Act in terms of accessibility and the European EN 301 549 V3.1.1 (Accessibility Requirements for ICT products and services), opening the e-learning experience to everybody.
+As of June 30, 2020, part of the learner experience of Docebo meets the requirements to be compliant with the WCAG (Web Content Accessibility Guidelines) 2.1, the U.S. Section 508 Standards of the Federal Rehabilitation Act in terms of accessibility and the European EN 301 549 V3.1.1 (Accessibility Requirements for ICT products and services), opening the e-learning experience to everybody.

 Docebo has begun a journey aimed at providing all of your users with equal opportunities, making all of them able to access public and online information, removing any form of discrimination.